 - Add digital dollar accounts

 - On- and off-ramps in your crypto product

 The power of open, borderless blockchain based networks lies in their ability to process payments globally.
 USDC enables anyone in the world with an internet connection to accept and make global payments with ease.

-USDC also provides businesses with the ability to add digital dollar accounts so that they can send and receive digitized US dollar payments over the internet.
+USDC also provides businesses with the ability to add accounts so that they can send and receive digitized US dollar payments over the internet.

 USDC can also be used by businesses to send mass payouts.
 Global internet marketplaces that work with stakeholders across the globe can use USDC to process payouts to anywhere in the world.